-[Refer to FRD 22 'Standard disclosures in report of operations' for the latest detailed list of information required to be retained and made available on request to complete the list in the table above.]
+[Refer to FRD 22 for the latest detailed list of information required to be retained and made available on request to complete the list in the table above.]

 Guidance - Additional departmental information available on request

 FRD 22 lists the relevant information, in relation to the financial year, that is to be retained by the Accountable Officer and made available to the relevant minister, Members of Parliament and the public on request, subject to the provisions of the Freedom of Information Act 1982.
 Refer to FRD 22 for the latest detailed list of information required to be retained and made available on request.